japila-books/spark-sql-internals/docs/spark-sql-schema.md

 }
 ----

-As of Spark 2.0, you can describe the schema of your strongly-typed datasets using link:spark-sql-Encoder.adoc[encoders].
+As of Spark 2.0, you can describe the schema of your strongly-typed datasets using spark-sql-Encoder.md[encoders].

 [source, scala]
 ----